 I use the tasty crunchy Pangritata all the time on pasta, with a modern, vegan addition of nutritional yeast (sometimes known as nooch in 'vegan').
 Nutritional yeast is deactivated yeast, sold in flakes, it has a cheesy, slightly nutty flavour and is high in B12, folic acid, selenium & zinc.
 It's brilliant for adding a cheesy flavour to dishes.
 And with the addition of crunchy breadcrumbs, herbs, a little salt & maybe some chilli powder, it becomes a perfectly delicious crunchy topping for all kinds of pasta, as well as sprinkled over soups.

-The best breadcrumbs to use for this are the fluffy Japanese Panko breadcrumbs.
+The best breadcrumbs to use for the vegan parmesan are the fluffy Japanese Panko breadcrumbs.
 Actually, unless I can be bothered to make my own (which is rare), Panko breadcrumbs are my go-to for any kind of dish that calls for them.

 Mix it up.
 Figure out what you like.